 Scholarly Commons Citation

 Friedman, Eric A. and Gostin, Lawrence O., "The United Nations Sustainable Development Goals: Achieving the Vision of Global Health with Justice" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1777.
+1777.